How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 Hiking and outdoor activities:

-• Moderate risk depending on terrain and activity
+• Moderate risk depending on terrain

 • Consider leaving valuable pieces at home